spg5958/Micro-C-Pipelines/README.md

    ```

 ## Step 4 - Normalize .cool Files
    Although HiC-Pro can generate normalized .cool files, I prefer to normalize the raw .cool files separately.
-I use `` Python script for normalizing the .cool files.
-This
-   script uses Iterative correction5,6 matrix balancing method from cooler package.
-The full path to the .cool file should be provided at line number 11 before running.
+I use `pipeline_scripts/4_normalize_cool/normalize_cool.py` Python script for normalizing the .cool files.
+This script uses Iterative correction matrix balancing method from cooler package.
+The full path to the .cool file should be provided at line number before running.